 Only qualified immigration lawyers or qualified immigration consultants are authorized to represent migrants with the Canadian immigration authorities.
 However, there is a big difference between these two different occupations.

 It is much more difficult to become an immigration lawyer than an immigration consultant.
 A lawyer is usually required to have a three-year undergraduate university degree before getting into law school.
 Then they must usually spend at least three years to get a law degree at a university.
 Then they must spend another nine months of practical training under the supervision of a senior lawyer.
 Then they must pass the extremely difficult bar admission exams.
-In total this usally takes at least seven years.
+In total this usually takes seven to eight years.

 By contrast, immigration consultants are only required to pass a relatively easy exam after taking a course that need not be offered at the university level and that can be done completely online or that can be done for only four hours per day for only four months.